chesterbr/chesterbr.github.io/_posts/2021-02-14-atari-2600-on-a-breadboard-part-2-reading-a-cart.md

 layout: post
 title: "Atari 2600 on a breadboard, part II: reading a cart"
 og_image: /img/2021/02/6507-cart-breadboard-messy.jpg
-description: "Back to building an Atari from scratch, let's run some real code - direct from a cartridge!"
+description: "Back to building an Atari from scratch, let's run some real code - direct from a cart!"
 comments: true
 categories:
 ---